SlaviXG/Operations_Research_PHS_Challenge/REPORT.md

 # Operational Research Challenge

+### The Structure that we will implement for this report: The Problem - The Methodoly we used to solve it - Details of the solution with the diagrams to support the theory Diagrams
+(This is to get the reader interested from the start)

 ## Problem Formulation
 ### Part One: The central problem we aim to solve is optimizing the allocation and utilization of Accident & Emergency (A&E) services within a defined geographic area.
 This includes minimizing unnecessary use of A&E services, improving patient flow efficiency, and ensuring that patients receive timely and appropriate care.